 Definitely visit El Yunque as well.
 If you’re into ziplining like I am, there are lots of providers on the island.
 Some of them are even near El Yunque.
 That’s at the top of my list for next time!

-Check out this tour for your visit to El Yunque!
-It’s the one I was eyeing.
+Check out GetYourGuide for your visit to El Yunque!
+I love using this site to find tours.

 For such a geographically small island, Puerto Rico has varying regional cultures and so much to discover in every square mile.
 While I only got to see San Juan, Vieques, Ceiba, and Dorado for this trip, I plan to go all around the island my next time there.